chegmarco1989/save4life-vumi/README.rst

 |travis|_

-Skeleton for a vumi javascript sandbox app.
+Vumi javascript sandbox app.
 Use this as a starting point for writing a sandbox app using the `vumi-jssandbox-toolkit`_.

 ::